 We use FedEx for the Omni Stands, and USPS for everything else.

 Delivery time depends on where you are located and what items you order.
-We send out orders Monday-Thursday and we will typically ship your order within 1-3 business days from the date your order was placed.
-Orders with a Omni Stand can take an additional business day to ship.
-Stands take 4-6 business days with FedEx Ground.
+We send out orders Monday-Thursday and we will typically ship your order within 2-3 business days from the date your order was placed, unless busy with other details.
+Orders with an Omni Stand can take 5-7 business days to ship.
+Stands also take 4-6 business days in transit with FedEx Ground.
 Smaller items (DVDs, Cervical Traction Unit, Daisy Chains, etc) are shipped Priority and will take around 3 business days.
-Most swings are shipped Parcel Select and will take 6-10 business days.
+Most swings are shipped either with FedEx Ground (4-6 business days in transit) or Priority Mail (1-3 days in transit. depending on the shipping location).
 We are located in California.
 If you live on the East Coast expect the delivery time to be on the higher end.

 We have noticed the Postal Service struggles with poster tubes.
 Posters are usually the last item to arrive and can take days longer than the other items in your order.

 We cannot guarantee any shipping times.
 Once the package is picked up by the carrier it is out of our control.